tri-cods/html-css/sections/10-css_basic.md

 # CSS Basics

-CSS stands for Cascading Style Sheets.
-This language works in coordination with HTML, but is its own language with its own rules and terminology.
-In contrast to HTML, which is responsible for the content of the page, CSS is responsible for the presentation of the page.
+CSS, or Cascading Style Sheets, is a language that works in coordination with HTML, but has its own syntax.
+Where HTML governs the content of the page, CSS governs the style and appearance of the page by establishing a set of rules or **declarations** for how particular HTML elements are displayed.

-Examples of what CSS can help you determine include:
+Using CSS, you can control many aspects of page style, including:

-- What background color you want to use for the page or a paragraph.
+- Background color for a web page or a particular text element
-- What font or font size you want for your headings or your normal text.
-- How large you want the images, and whether you want them aligned center, left, or right.
-- Where elements appear on the page.
+- Size, font, and text decoration for headings and paragraph text
+- Size and alignment of images
-- Whether elements are visible to a user or not.
+- Whether elements are visible to a user or not and where they appear on the page

 [<<<Back](09-create_site.md) | [Next>>>](11-integration.md)